kevinmbuicode/kevinmbuicode/README.md

 - 🔭 I’m currently working on positive climate impact in Kenya.

 - 🌱 Won the AWS Impact+ Hackathon 2022.
 Sponsored and Awarded AWS, Stanbic Bank, iLab Africa.
-We were able to develop an #IOT-based CO2 monitoring solution hosted on AWS.
+Developed an #IOT-based CO2 monitoring solution hosted on AWS.
 By utilizing services such as S3, Core IoT, and Sagemaker, we developed a platform that tracks CO2 and Methane emissions through #MQTT protocols and leverages LSTM neural networks (#AI model) to forecast the future demand for a company's goods.
-In addition, we help companies achieve their UN goals i.e Sustainable Development Goals, SDG7, and SDG13.
+In addition, this project helps companies achieve their UN goals i.e Sustainable Development Goals, SDG7, and SDG13.
 This project also assists in making Nationally Determined Contributions(NDCs) for 194 Countries/States as per the Paris Agreement in COP21 of the UN meetings.

 - 👯 I’m looking to collaborate on Solutions that immensely effect people, codewise.
 Some of the topics I'd like to cover include climate change, food security, drought and clean water.